John Lennon’s son Sean brutally hits out at Snow White star Rachel Zegler

-Sean Lennon becomes latest star to hit out at Snow White actor Rachel Zegler
+John Lennon’s son Sean becomes latest male to hit out at Snow White star Rachel Zegler

 The 23-year-old Disney star is at the centre of an online ‘smear campaign’

-Sean Ono Lennon, the son Yoko Ono and Beatles musician John Lennon, has become the latest male to berate Snow White star Rachel Zegler.
+Sean Ono Lennon, the son of Yoko Ono and Beatles musician John Lennon, has berated Snow White star Rachel Zegler in a brutal takedown.

-The actor, who made her screen debut in Steven Spielberg’s West Side Story, has been highlighted as one of the few positives in the critically mauled Disney live-action remake – but despite this, has found herself the subject of vitriol in what has been deemed a “smear campaign” against the 23-year-old.
+Zegler, who made her screen debut in Steven Spielberg’s West Side Story, has been highlighted as one of the few positives in the critically mauled Disney live-action remake – but despite this, she has found herself the source of vitriol in what has been deemed a “smear campaign” against the 23-year-old.

 These comments, including an anti-Trump sentiment, have also appeared to fuel online trolls into criticising Zegler’s off-screen personality, which has led to the film being review bombed on film site IMDb, where it’s currently ranked among the worst films of all time.